-After collecting data for the index value, operating earnings, dividends, and buybacks for the S&P 500 over the past six years, I calculated the dividend yield, buyback yield, and gross cash yield for each year.
+A. After collecting data for the index value, operating earnings, dividends, and buybacks for the S&P 500 over the past six years, I calculated the dividend yield, buyback yield, and gross cash yield for each year.
 I also calculated the compound annual growth rate (g) from operating earnings.
-I used these inputs, along with the risk-free rate and current value of the index to calculate a current expected return on the entire market of 8.46%.
-I subtracted the risk-free rate to arrive at the implied equity risk premium of 5.9%.
-Dr. Damodaran, one of the world's leading experts on the ERP, promotes the implied ERP method discussed above.
-He calculates monthly and annual implied ERPs with this method and publishes his results.
-Dr. Damodaran's average ERP estimate for August 2019 using several implied ERP variations was 5.0%.
-Pr.
+I used these inputs, along with the risk-free rate and current value of the index to calculate a current expected return on the entire market of 8.19%.
+91 subtracted the risk-free rate to arrive at the implied equity risk premium of 6.0%.
+92 Dr. Damodaran, arguably one of the world's leading experts on the ERP, promotes the implied ERP method discussed above.
+Using variations of this method, he calculates and publishes his ERP results each month.
+Dr. Damodaran's average ERP estimate for September 2019 using several implied ERP variations was only 5.1%.
+93